agntcy/api-bridge-agnt/docs/README.md

 ## Usage

-As a usage exemple, we will use the API Bridge Agnt to send email via SENGRID API.
+As a usage example, we will use the API Bridge Agnt to send email via SENGRID API.

 ### Prequisites

 - Get an API Key for free from sendgrid [sengrid by twilio](https://sendgrid.com/en-us)
 - Retreive the open api spec here [tsg_mail_v3.json](https://github.com/twilio/sendgrid-oai/blob/main/spec/json/tsg_mail_v3.json)
+- make sure redis is running (otherwise, use ```make start_redis```)
+- make sure you export properly OPENAI parameters
 - Start the plugin as described on "Getting Started" section

 ### Step 1 - Update the API with tyk middleware settings